cloudant/meteor-couchdb/README.md

   options
     insert, update, remove Function
       Functions that look at a proposed modification to the database and return true if it should be allowed.
+    fetch Array of Strings
+      Optional performance enhancement.
+Limits the fields that will be fetched from the database for inspection by your update and remove functions.

 ```
 When a client calls insert, update, or remove on a database, the database's allow and deny callbacks are called on the server to determine if the write should be allowed.
 If at least one allow callback allows the write, and no deny callbacks deny the write, then the write is allowed to proceed.